rcpch/digital-growth-charts-server/docs/safety/eu-mdr/mdr-technical-docs.md

 1. ### The name(s) and address(es) of the facilities involved in the design and manufacture of the product

-WIP
+    The product was designed and developed entirely remotely and online using collaboration software.

+    The 'place of manufacture' of the product could be most accurately said to be the code collaboration platform [GitHub](https://github.com/)

 1. ### The name and address of any notified body involved in assessing the conformity of the product

-WIP
+    Not Applicable

 1. ### A statement of the conformity assessment procedure that has been followed

-WIP

-1. ### The EU declaration of conformity
+2. ### The EU declaration of conformity

 See [Declaration of Confomity](doc-api.md)